kyma-project/istio/docs/user/operation-guides/02-10-check-if-sidecar-injection-is-enabled.md

 #### **Kyma Dashboard**

-1. Select the Namespace of the Pod's Deployment.
+1. Select the namespace of the Pod's Deployment.
 2. In the **Workloads** section, select **Deployments**.
 3. Select the Pod's Deployment and click **Edit**.
 4. In the `UI Form` section, check if the `Enable Sidecar Injection` toggle is switched.